withaarzoo/Animated-Clock/README.md

 # Animated Clock

 This project is a simple animated clock created using HTML and CSS.
-It displays an analog clock with rotating hour, minute, and second hands.
+It displays an analog clock with rotating hour, minute, and second hands .

 ## Preview
 ![preview](https://github.com/withaarzoo/Animated-Clock/assets/59678435/b7a94667-e10c-4d6a-bf8e-b9f4bedddaf7)